whglamrock/leetcode_series/readme.md

 ##### Topology Sort
 * Textbook topology sort questions: [lc269.
 Alien Dictionary](https://leetcode.com/problems/alien-dictionary/), [lc207.
 Course Schedule](https://leetcode.com/problems/course-schedule/), [lc210.
 Course Schedule II](https://leetcode.com/problems/course-schedule-ii/)
+* A hard versions: [lc1203.
+Sort Items by Groups Respecting Dependencies](https://leetcode.com/problems/sort-items-by-groups-respecting-dependencies/) where it's more convenient to use an additional "indegree" variable to store the node to degree mapping.
+"Degree" means how many direct children this node has

 ##### Union Find
 * A textbook unionFind question that includes detecting circle in a graph: [lc684.
 Redundant Connection](https://leetcode.com/problems/redundant-connection/)
 * A typical question that is best/easiest to be solved with union find: [lc261.
 Graph Valid Tree](https://leetcode.com/problems/graph-valid-tree/).
 Follow up: [lc685.
 Redundant Connection II](https://leetcode.com/problems/redundant-connection-ii/), which needs some tricky pre-processing before we can use union find.
+* [lc305.
+Number of Islands II](https://leetcode.com/problems/number-of-islands-ii/), the harder version which practically can only be solved by UnionFind

 ##### Graph